alephant/MA-data/1_INTRODUCTION/2-1 ML as models.md

 The core structure of computational models is procedural.
 This means that the computational structure, e.g. the algorithm can be understood as a set of instructions that carries out a procedure.
 "[Computational models] represent causal properties of their targets by relating these causes to procedures."
 (Weisberg, 2013, 31)

+**Model descriptions**
+The relationship between model descriptions to models is many-to-many.
+(Weisberg, 2013, 35) Mathematical models can only be manipulated using their abstract descriptions in the form of mathematical equations.
+Computational models are described abstractly.

 idealization, simulation, abstraction, similarity: